Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

         - `_nds` folder
         - `akmenu-next.cia`

+    1. Download the latest release of [nds-bootstrap.](https://github.com/DS-Homebrew/nds-bootstrap/releases/latest/download/nds-bootstrap.zip)

+    1. Extract the downloaded `nds-bootstrap.zip` file with [7-Zip](https://www.7-zip.org/).

+    1. Copy the `nds-bootstrap-release.nds` file from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.

-    1. Open the FBI app, go to your SD card, and find the `akmenu-next.cia` file.
+    1. Boot up your Nintendo 3DS.
+Open the FBI app, go to your SD card, and find the `akmenu-next.cia` file.
 Select the cia, then choose "Install and Delete CIA".

     1. Launch the `akmenu-next` application from the 3DS home screen.

     !!! tip

-        If AKMenu-Next does not appear on your 3DS home screen after installing the cia, restart your 3DS.
+        If you are upgrading from an older version of AKMenu-Next, or if AKMenu-Next does not appear on your 3DS home screen after installing the cia, restart your 3DS.

     #### Cheats